Simon Reynolds

-Simon Reynolds (born 19 June 1963) is an English music journalist and author who began his professional career on the staff of Melody Maker in the mid-1980s.
-He has since gone on to freelance and publish a number of full-length books on music and popular culture, ranging from historical tomes on rave music, glam rock, and the post-punk era to critical works such as Retromania: Pop Culture's Addiction to Its Own Past (2011).
+Simon Reynolds (born 19 June 1963) is an English music journalist and author who began his career at Melody Maker in the mid-1980s.
+He subsequently worked as a freelancer and published a number of books on music and popular culture.

-He has contributed to Spin, Rolling Stone, The New York Times, The Village Voice, The Guardian, The Wire, Pitchfork, and others.
+Reynolds has contributed to Spin, Rolling Stone, The New York Times, The Village Voice, The Guardian, The Wire, Pitchfork and others.

 Biography

 Early life and Blissed Out (1990)

 Reynolds was born in London in 1963 and grew up in Berkhamsted.
 Inspired by his younger brother Tim, he became interested in rock and specifically punk in 1978.
 In the early 1980s, he attended Brasenose College, Oxford University.
 After graduating, in 1984 he co-founded the Oxford-based pop culture journal Monitor with his friends and future Melody Maker colleagues Paul Oldfield and David Stubbs along with Hilary Little and Chris Scott.

 In 1986, Reynolds joined the staff of Melody Maker, where his writing was marked by enthusiasm for a wave of neo-psychedelic rock and hip hop artists that emerged in the mid-1980s (including A.R.
-Kane, My Bloody Valentine, Public Enemy, Throwing Muses and The Young Gods).
+Kane, My Bloody Valentine, Public Enemy, Throwing Muses and the Young Gods).
 During this period, Reynolds and his Melody Maker colleagues set themselves in opposition to what they characterized as the conservative humanism of the era's indie rock, soul, and pop music, as well as the unadventurous style and approach of most music criticism.
 Pieces from this late Eighties era would form the remixed collection Blissed Out: The Raptures of Rock, published in 1990.